University president apologizes for eugenics research

-BURLINGTON, Vt.
+MONTPELIER, Vt.
 (AP) — The outgoing president of the University of Vermont has apologized for the school’s involvement in eugenics research in the 1920s and 1930s that helped lead to sterilizations.

 President Thomas Sullivan released a statement on Friday, calling it “unethical and regrettable.”